Ward Body Works

-Ward Body Works (also known as Ward Industries and Ward School Bus Manufacturing, Inc.) was an American bus manufacturer.
+Ward Body Works, Inc. (also known as Ward Industries and Ward School Bus Manufacturing, Inc.) was an American bus manufacturer.
 Headquartered in Conway, Arkansas, Ward specialized in yellow school buses, alongside buses for other uses.
 Founded in 1933 by D.H.
 "Dave" Ward, the company was family-owned for nearly its entire existence.

 Among several innovations, Ward was the first manufacturer to perform a rollover test on a school bus, leading to changes in school bus body design.
 In another industry first, Ward was the first manufacturer to assemble buses on an assembly line.

 In 1980, Ward filed for bankruptcy and was reorganized as American Transportation Corporation (AmTran), keeping the Ward brand name in use on school buses.
 In 1991, AmTran was acquired by Navistar International, leading to the retirement of the Ward brand name during 1992.
-The company currently exists as the IC Bus subsidiary of Navistar (the successor of AmTran).
+The company currently exists as the IC Bus subsidiary of International (the successor of AmTran).

 History

-1933-1945
+1933–1945

 D. H. "Dave" Ward founded Ward Body Works in Conway, Arkansas, in 1933 when he "lowered the roof of a wooden bus for Mr. Carl Brady of the Southside Schools".
 Southside Schools were located about 15 miles north of Conway.
 A blacksmith by trade, Ward grew his business primarily on body repair of bus bodies in the area.

-In 1936, he built his first complete school bus body.
-One of the first manufacturers of the time to use all-metal construction, the first school bus made by Ward Body Works featured removable safety-glass windows and perimeter and center-mounted seating.
+In 1936, Ward manufactured his first bus body, building all-metal school buses for schools in Hermitage and Greenbrier, Arkansas (south and north of Conway, respectively).
+In contrast to modern buses, the first Ward school buses featured removable safety-glass windows and perimeter and center-mounted seating.
+In April 1939, the school bus industry collaborated with education experts, leading to the adoption of universal design and manufacturing standards; along with the introduction of school bus yellow as a paint color, other standards included forward-facing seating, a center aisle, and a rear emergency exit door.

-In 1939, the company opened a 10,000 square-foot factory in Conway, Arkansas.
-During World War II, along with supplying buses for the military, Ward built over 1000 different bodies of various types for the GMC CCKW cargo truck.
+In 1939, Ward Body Works ended its blacksmith-related operations to focus entirely on manufacturing bus bodies.
+To expand production, the company opened a 10,000 square-foot factory in downtown Conway.

+During World War II, Ward shifted to wartime production, supplying buses for the military and maintenance for US Army trucks.
+In a contract shared with Thomas Car Works, Ward built over 1000 bodies of various types for the GMC CCKW cargo truck.